A High-Performance Evolutionary Multiobjective Community Detection Algorithm: Introduction

 The remainder of this paper is structured as follows.
-Section~\ref{sec:background} reviews foundational concepts and prior work in community detection, covering both traditional heuristics and multi-objective evolutionary approaches.
-Section~\ref{sec:proposed_algorithm} introduces the HP-MOCD algorithm in detail, outlining its architecture, genetic operators, and optimization strategy.
-Section~\ref{sec:experiments} describes the experimental setup and presents a comparative evaluation against established methods.
-Finally, Section~\ref{sec:conclusion} discusses the results, highlights practical implications, and suggests directions for future research.
+Section~\ref{sec:background} reviews foundational concepts in community detection, including definitions and key modeling assumptions.
+Section~\ref{sec:relatedWork} surveys prior work, covering both traditional algorithms and recent multi-objective approaches.
+Section~\ref{sec:proposed_algorithm} formalizes the multi-objective problem and presents the HP-MOCD algorithm in detail, including its architecture, genetic operators, and parallel execution model.
+Section~\ref{sec:experiments} describes the experimental setup and reports a comparative evaluation against several baselines on synthetic and real-world networks.
+Finally, Section~\ref{sec:conclusion} discusses the implications, limitations, and potential directions for future research.